This post, “11 Unique Ways to Use Instagram Carousel,” was originally published on April 11th 2017, and was last updated on December 6th 2017.

 10. To show off user-generated content

-The design tool Canva rounded up their favourite Canva designs of the week in one easy to digest photo post.
+The design tool Canva rounded up their favorite Canva designs of the week in one easy to digest photo post using the Instagram Carousel.

-The makeup brand Rimmel London also showcased their customer’s images in a multi-picture round-up.
+The makeup brand Rimmel London also utilised the Instagram Carousel, using their customer’s images in a multi-picture round-up.

 11. To illustrate transformations

 The slideshow posts are a useful way to show before and afters, or to show the gradual transformation.
 This works well for travel, but lifestyle brands are also using it to illustrate style transformations.
-Here ELLE have used it to document Rihanna’s changing hairstyles:
+Here, ELLE have used the Instagram Carousel to document Rihanna’s changing hairstyles:

 Now you have the inspiration to get started on the slideshow posts, it’s time to get going.

-The slideshow feature is available as part of Instagram version 10.9 for iOS in the Apple App Store and for Android on Google Play.
+The Instagram Carousel is available as part of IG version 10.9 for iOS in the Apple App Store and for Android on Google Play.
 Upload multiple pictures or videos by tapping the pictures you want to use when uploading a new series.
 It’s worth noting that the photos are square-only for now.

 About the author